Installation Guide

 Make smc_storm available from anywhere

-The path will depend on the used installation strategy: * If you used the pre-built binaries, the path will be <path-to-workspace>/smc_storm_executable/bin * If you built from source, the path will be <path-to-workspace>/smc_storm/build/bin
+The <path-to-smc-storm-binary-folder> depends on the chosen installation strategy: * If you used the pre-built binaries, the path will be <path-to-workspace>/smc_storm_executable/bin * If you built from source, the path will be <path-to-workspace>/smc_storm/build/bin

 The <path-to-workspace> is the directory where you extracted the pre-built binaries or where you cloned the smc_storm repository.